What is a battery monitoring system?

 That can include, in the case of over-charging, simply shutting down the charge coming into the batteries, to more extreme action, such as a warning alarm and light or shutting down the battery system.

-Think of it like a lifeguard in a tower, scanning the beach and surf continuously, and wading in if there’s an issue.
+Think of it as a lifeguard in a tower, scanning the beach and surf continuously and wading in if there’s an issue.